Chart Color Schemes

 Cardiff South has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects likely to influence this region.
-Notable projects include the Lake Macquarie Bridge Replacement Program, Garden Suburb development, Lake Macquarie Modular Social Housing initiative, and Cardiff Strategic Planning Framework.
-Details about these key projects are outlined below.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects likely impacting this area: Lake Macquarie Bridge Replacement Program, Garden Suburb, Lake Macquarie Modular Social Housing, and Cardiff Strategic Planning Framework.
+Details on the most relevant ones follow.

 Professional plan users can use the search below to filter and access additional projects.